 1. Change your dog’s diet

-If a visit to the dog-dentist or a vet has proven that the reason behind your dog’s bad breath, lethargy, eating problems, and more is poor diet—it’s time to take a look at your furry friend’s food.
-Usually, a dog’s dental hygiene depends a lot of what they eat.
+If a visit to the dog dentist or a vet has proven that the reason behind your dog’s bad breath, lethargy, eating problems, and more is poor diet—it’s time to take a look at your furry friend’s food.
+Usually, a dog’s dental hygiene depends on a lot of what they eat.

 Feeding your dog fresh and raw veggies like carrots and cucumbers a great way to provide nutrition and clean their teeth.
 The same applies to chewy muscle meats, which make the dog’s teeth strong and sturdy while cleaning the gums.
 Raw bones that your dog can chew on for hours also help maintain their dental hygiene.

 Kibble and commercial dog foods are convenient but aren’t the most nutritive nor are they helpful in maintaining dental hygiene.
 In fact, some studies have shown that commercial dry foods may even have adverse effects on the teeth and the gum health of dogs.
 Try keeping your dogs on a diet of fresh, raw, and nutritious foods with the occasional kibble snack for when you’re running late.

 Another great point about switching to a natural homemade diet for your dog is that these foods tend to ooze out a group of live enzymes and good bacteria that help keep dogs healthy and happy.